vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 570, HV II.
 520-592, HK 517-521, KR 593-610, SmK 549.
 588. Some works like Vratarka deal with vratas on Sunday,

 Monday and Tuesday alone.
-Vāralaksmīvrata-on a Friday nearest to śr. pārṇimā or on 14th
+Vāralaksmīvrata-on a Friday nearest to śr. pūrṇimā or on 14th

 of St. śu. ; Vāravrata; Lakṣmi deity; Vratarka 358b-362b,